 phonlamaiphoto - stock.adobe.com

-As companies reap the benefits of customer service assistance from AI-based systems like chatbots, customers can take advantage of self-service and automated approvals.
+Companies reap the benefits of AI through things like customer service chatbots, and customers can take advantage of self-service and automated approvals.
 And while it's unlikely AI will ever completely replace email or phone as a customer service channel, there's no question that tools like facial expression analysis will continue to proliferate -- and give the bots more data and make them a bit smarter.

 Who wouldn't want instant answers any hour of the day?
 With the right amount of human assistance, AI tools can offer an invaluable customer service channel.
 It can help both the enterprise and the consumer, said Jordi Torras, CEO and founder of Inbenta Technologies Inc., an AI vendor of natural language processing tools.
 Torras founded Inbenta in 2005 in Barcelona, Spain before moving the company to California in 2012.